-- Why do we tell stories? - Did you learn any new stories about your family? - How are your family stories the same and how are they different from other members in your class? - How is your family story the same or different from the person we looked at in the photograph?
+- Why do we tell stories? - How are your family stories the same and how are they different from other members in your class? - How is your family story the same or different from the person we looked at in the photograph? - How are your family stories the same and how are they different from other members in your class? - How is your family story the same or different from the person we looked at in the photograph?